-The Undergraduate Dean's Office provides small awards of up to $450 to students seeking support for faculty-mentored research, a scholarly project, or academic conference travel.
-These awards can be used at any time during the academic year, in the summer, or over breaks.
+The Undergraduate Dean’s Office provides small awards of up to $450.00 to students seeking financial support for faculty-mentored research, scholarly projects, or academic conference travel.
+These awards can be used at any time during the academic year, over the summer, or over breaks.

-Awards are open to all undergraduates who are (i) enrolled at the college at the time of application, and (ii) enrolled during the period when the research, project, or conference travel will take place (or in the case of a summer project or conference, in the following fall semester).
-Haverford students majoring at Bryn Mawr are eligible for Dean's Office academic year funding.
+Awards are open to all current undergraduate students who are (1) enrolled at the College at the time of application, and (2) enrolled during the period when the research, project, or conference travel will take place (or in the case of a summer project or conference, in the following Fall semester).

-Please follow links below for more information and to apply:
+Please follow the links below for more information and to apply:

 Other Academic Year Funding Opportunities

 Through the Hanna Holborn Gray Research Fellowship, up to 15 students are selected each summer and have the opportunity to spend the summer conducting independent research.
 Students receive fellowships of $4500 while they do research that can either be the beginning of the senior thesis or a project that stands alone, but is relevant to their intellectual interests.

 Bryn Mawr's web section covering fellowships offers a wealth of application, process, and deadline information for Bryn Mawr students.
 Fellowship opportunities include those for students before the senior year, fellowships for seniors and alumnae, and fellowships for graduate students.

 A number of scholarships are available for students who want to study abroad over the summer at other institutions.
 Opportunities for summer study abroad are also offered through Bryn Mawr-administered programs: Institut d'Etudes Françaises d'Avignon, the Russian Language Institute, and the International Summer School in China.